Website testing - best practices

 - find your favorite snack on the following store's website

 - find information about pricing on the following page

 This study should be complemented by another type - image (screenshot) test.
-You can quantitatively study the key pages to get aggregated data for all testers (recordings, heatmaps and a CSV file).
+You can quantitatively study the key pages to get aggregated data for all participants (recordings, heatmaps, and a CSV file).
 This will allow you to measure the attention for certain AOIs: average time to notice (or time to the first fixation), ratio (how many people noticed the area), and so on.
-We recommend for this type of study to hire from 50 to 200 testers.
+We recommend for this type of study to hire from 50 to 200 participants.

 Both types can be (or even should be) followed up with some additional questions, which can be easily done in any kind of survey or interview - RealEye allows integration with external tools.

 Recommended internet connection speed for live website testing is 20 Mbps | 5 Mbps, minimum 5 Mbps | 1 Mbps.